- May 15th, 2021

-- 1,354 views
+- 4,424 views

-Blacktopping works of Punakha to Gasa secondary national highway (SNH) started on November 2016 and the works have been split into 3 phases.
+Blacktopping works of Punakha to Gasa secondary national highway (SNH) started on November 2016, and the tasks have been split into 3 phases.
 The contract works of Base course & Bitumen sealing on Punakha (Shartem Draphu) to Trashithang (8.70 km) and Trashithang to Damji (Paniko) (7.80 km) were awarded to M/s Hi-Tech Company Pvt.
 Ltd. with an approximate contract value of Nu.
 22.69 m and Nu.
 22.54 m respectively.
 The Paniko to Goenteygang Road (10.21 km) was awarded to M/s Biky Construction Pvt.
 Ltd. with an approximate contract value of Nu.
 39.56 m and Goenteygang to Baychu Road (9 km) was awarded to M/s Tshering Samdrup Construction Pvt.
 Ltd. with an approximate contract value of Nu.
 48.78 m.

-If one gets to ply on this road, it is noticeable that the quality is no better than farm roads elsewhere – marshy and sinking areas have continuously obstructed blacktopping and those blacktopped are to be mended now and then.
-Worst of all, lack of timely and proper monitoring has led to quality compromisation.
+If one gets to ply on this road, it is noticeable that the quality is no better than farm roads elsewhere – marshy and sinking areas have continuously obstructed blacktopping, and those blacktopped are to be mended now and then.
+Worst of all, the lack of timely and proper monitoring has led to quality compromisation.

 The standard design pavement as regulated is not suitable because of the difference in soil bearing capacity, different high altitude, weather situation and high traffic intensity as the Dzongkhag being one of the most sought tourists and trekking destinations in the country.

-As per the Road Act 2013, Road Rules and Regulations 2016 and Road Classification in Bhutan 2017, the secondary national highway to be blacktopped with AC/PMC 25 mm, which could not sustain the harsh weather and the road stretch with adverse weather conditions and soil properties causing a huge impact on the quality of blacktopping.
+As per the Road Act 2013, Road Rules and Regulations 2016 and Road Classification in Bhutan 2017, the secondary national highway to be blacktopped with AC/PMC 25 mm, which could not sustain the harsh weather and the road stretch with adverse weather conditions and soil properties causing a significant impact on the quality of blacktopping.
 The problem couldn’t be solved despite increasing the thickness of AC to 40 mm as per BoQ of the contract awarded.

-Numerous literature and studies oppose applying of AC or premix carpet in the marshy area owing to its nature of losing bitumen because of continuous water sipping occurring in such conditions.
+Numerous literature and studies oppose applying of AC or premix carpet in the marshy area owing to its nature of losing Bitumen because of continuous water sipping occurring in such conditions.

 The works at second and third phase stretch of road in Gasa has begun since December after monsoon stopped the work for months.
 In most location, the roads could not be blacktopped because of the marshy conditions throughout the year (due to rain during summer and ice & snow during winter).